 \subsection{Case Study}

-To intuitively understand how irrelevant documents influence our model, we compare the generated intents for a query `Freon-12' from test set with and without providing an irrelevant document.
-Figure \ref{fig:case_study} illustrates the token-level decoder cross-attention weights for both a relevant document snippet, and an irrelevant document snippet when provided.
-As shown in Figure \ref{fig:case_study} (a), without an irrelevant document provided, when generating the word `impacted', the model's focus is centered on the economic effects on cars, as indicated by the mention of `price' in Intent 1.
-With an irrelevant document provided in Figure \ref{fig:case_study} (b), when generating the word `effects' in Intent 2, similar attentions can be detected on `prices', `\$', `costs', `auto' for both relevant and irrelevant documents.
-However, as shown in Generated Intent 2, our model now treats tokens related to prices and cars in relevant documents as irrelevant.
-This demonstrates that out model effectively generates intent descriptions that excludes this unrelated information.
+Figure \ref{fig:case_study_pos} illustrates how the model uses cross-attention in the decoder stage to identify irrelevant semantics from a low-ranked document.
+When generating `impacted' without an irrelevant document (Figure \ref{fig:case_study_pos}(a)), the model focuses on economic effects on cars, indicated by `price' in Intent 1.
+With an irrelevant document in Figure \ref{fig:case_study_pos}(b), while similar economic attentions are observed across both relevant and irrelevant documents when generating the word `effects’ in Intent 2, the model successfully identifies tokens related to prices and cars in relevant documents as irrelevant.
+This demonstrates the model's ability to filter out irrelevant content using contrastive learning in the decoder.
+We include another failure case study in Appendix~\ref{app:case_study}.